avahoffman/urban-weed-genomics/bash/README.md

 `01-aspera_transfer_n.txt`

-These are text files containing the *names* of `fastq.gz` files that I wanted to transfer from the sequencing facility’s Aspera server to the computing cluster ([MARCC](https://www.marcc.jhu.edu/)).
+These are text files containing the *names* of `fastq.gz` files that we wanted to transfer from the sequencing facility’s Aspera server to the computing cluster ([MARCC](https://www.marcc.jhu.edu/)).
 This was to maximize ease of transferring only certain files over at once, since